joseborges/open-websoccer-plugins/README.md

 Recomendations BEFORE you install any plugin:

+    1) STOP all cronjobs related to YOUR instalation of openwebsoccer
-    1) Make and Download a backup of YOUR instalation files
+    2) Make and Download a backup of YOUR instalation files
-    2) Make and Download a backup of YOUR database
+    3) Make and Download a backup of YOUR database
-    3) Do not EVER do any of this steps while the game is running
+    4) Do not EVER do any of this steps while the game is running
-    4) ONLY install the plugins AFTER you made sure you have a working BACKUP of your database and files.
+    5) ONLY install the plugins AFTER you made sure you have a working BACKUP of your database and files.

 - [Fairplay 5.0 for openwebsoccer 5.x](Fairplay_5.0.0_WebsoccerExtension/) by Pierre Keutel (<pierre.keutel@yahoo.fr>) - [Original release](http://www.sim-raisal.de/Forum/showthread.php?tid=32)